Watchlist Policy Configuration

 Learn how to set up Watchlist policies to tune accuracy and filter out noise

-A policy in RiskOS™ defines the logic for when a potential watchlist hit is returned.
-Policies can be configured separately for screening and monitoring, and each category (Sanctions, Enforcement, PEP, Adverse Media) can have one or more active screening policies and one or more active monitoring policies per environment.
+A policy in RiskOS™ defines the logic for when a potential watchlist hit occurs.
+You can configure policies for screening and monitoring, and each category (Sanctions, Enforcement, PEP, Adverse Media) can have one or more active screening policies and one or more active monitoring policies per environment.

-Screening policy – Used for point-in-time checks such as onboarding or periodic rescreens.
-It sets the criteria for when matches are surfaced to your team for review.
+Screening policy – Used for point-in-time checks such as onboarding or periodic re-screens.
+It sets the criteria for when matches appear to your team for review.

-Monitoring policy – Used for continuous checks after a customer or entity has been accepted.
-It sets the criteria for when matches are surfaced to your team for review.
+Monitoring policy – Used for continuous checks after you accept a customer or entity.
+It sets the criteria for when the system surfaces matches to your team for review.

 Note: